adamkpickering/adamkpickering.github.io/content/on-ansible.md

 Things inevitably change, and we want to be able to enforce a certain state at the touch of a button.
 That is, we want a *declarative* tool.
 This is the mindset under which Ansible seems to have been created.
-If you stick to this mindset, Ansible is pretty good.
+If you stick to this mindset, Ansible can work pretty well.
 If your automation consists simple cases such as:

-1. making sure certain files are filled out and and in a certain place
+1. ensuring certain files are filled out and and in a specific place
-2. making sure certain services are started
+2. ensuring services are started
-3. making sure specific applications are installed
+3. ensuring applications are installed

 then Ansible is great, and should be reliable.
 That is, with a couple caveats: